heyifuwhu/Obj_Oriented_Prog-22-839-614/README.md

 # Obj_Oriented_Prog :: 22-839-614
-This repository includes Yifu's assignments for the course Object-Oriented-Programming 22:839:614 of Master of Quantitative Finance program in Rutgers University.
+This repository includes Yifu's assignments and other documents for the course Object-Oriented-Programming 22:839:614 of Master of Quantitative Finance program in Rutgers University.

 Semester: fall 2019<br/>
 Instructor: Jenq Jhon<br/>